 Finishing: What oil to use?

 First, it is not nessary to finish pieces with oil.
 But, if you prefer the look, the short answer is to use walnut oil or raw (not “boiled”), food-grade linseed/flax seed oil as advised by Robin Wood.
 Cold-pressed Swedish linseed oil is supposed to be best and dries (polymerizes) faster than more southern oil (months or years to dry).

 Three things affect drying time: thickness of application (thinner is better), sunlight (more is better), heat (longer is better).
 (1) Thinner is better: wipe on with hands and then wipe off (will be dry in weeks).
 Then, build up other thin layers on top once previous layer is dry.
-(2) Oleac acid (a component in linseed oil) dries slowest but much faster in sunshine (UV light) compared to lineac acid (another component in linseed oil) that dries much faster than oleac acid and only slightly faster than oleac acid.
+(2) Oleac acid (a component in linseed oil) dries slowest but much faster in sunshine (UV light) compared to lineac acid (another component in linseed oil) that dries much faster than oleac acid.
 Linseed oil will dry clearer (less yellowed) in the sunlight.
 Squirrels love the smell so you have to protect your items if outside.
 (3) Heat also helps the polymerization process so put spoon in oven at 200 degrees Fahrenheit (100 degrees celsius) for an hour to get it started or overnight for complete curing (rather than waiting weeks).

 Mucilage in linseed oil is what yellows the oil.
 So, reducing the mucilage in the oil will lead to a clearer finish.
 Some people refine their oil to reduce the mucilage present.
 This process is discussed by Don Nalezyty in the video below around 18:00 minutes.
 This refinement will also reduce drying time of the oil.